Music Performance (MM)

 needed to apply, as well as all corresponding supplemental materials for your specific

 program of interest.

 - Application Deadline: Rolling admission.

 - Submit Online Application: Please create your online account and submit your application by following the general application instructions and pay (or waive) the non-refundable $60 application fee.
 Once this step has been completed, the online portal will allow you to upload your supplemental materials.

-The following is a list of the supplemental materials that will accompany your application for the Performance (MM) program:
+The following is a list of the supplemental materials that will accompany your application for the Music Performance (MM) program:

 - Transcript: One from each college attended.